 Figure 3.
-The turbulence regime slices defined by the dominant production terms in the
+The turbulence regimes defined by the dominant production terms in the

-TKE budget in different parameter spaces in winter.
+TKE budget in different parameter slices in winter.
 The white contours enclose 30%, 60%, and

 90% of the locations with the corresponding values.
-A regime is dominant when its dissipation contribution exceeds 75% of the total dissipation, otherwise, it is a two-turbulence-mixed regime when the two kinds of turbulence contribute both more than 25% while others contribute less than 25%, and lastly, it is a mixed regime if more than three kinds of turbulence contribute more than 25% (Li et al., 2019).
+A regime is considered dominant when its dissipation contribution exceeds 75% of the total dissipation, otherwise, it is a two-turbulence-mixed regime when two TKE sources both contribute more than 25% while all others contribute less than 25%, and lastly, it is a mixed regime if more than three kinds of turbulence contribute more than 25% (Li et al., 2019).
 The dots denote the possibilities (in logarithm with 10-base) along these slices.